Ephesians 4

 18Having the understanding darkened, being alienated from the life of God through the ignorance that is in them, because of the blindness of their heart:

 Those who walk apart from God have minds darkened, are alienated from His life, and remain in ignorance "because of the blindness of their heart."
-Blindness of heart - not lack of information, but unwillingness to see.
-It is a condition of the will as much as the mind.
+Blindness of heart is a condition of the will as much as of the mind.

 22That ye put off concerning the former conversation the old man, which is corrupt according to the deceitful lusts;

 "Put off…the old man, which is corrupt according to the deceitful lusts."
-The old self is not merely bad.
-It is corrupt - rotting from within - driven by desires that deceive.
+The old self is corrupt - rotting from within - driven by desires that deceive.
 Paul is using the language of clothing: put off (apo-tithēmi) the old garment that no longer fits who you are.

 23And be renewed in the spirit of your mind;

 "Be renewed in the spirit of your mind."
-This is not a one-time event.
-Anakainoō is a present passive - a continuous being renewed.
-The seat of the renewal is "the spirit of your mind" - not emotion, but the inner core where thought and belief live.
+Anakainoō is a present passive - a continuous being renewed, ongoing.
+The seat of the renewal is "the spirit of your mind" - the inner core where thought and belief live.
 Transformation begins in the mind.

 "Put on the new man, which after God is created in righteousness and true holiness."
-The new self is not created by your effort.
-It is created - by God - in righteousness and true holiness.
+The new self is created by God in righteousness and true holiness.
 Your role is to put it on (enduo), to wear it, to live from it.
-You become righteous and holy not through striving, but through aligning yourself with what God has made you in Christ.
+You become righteous and holy by aligning yourself with what God has made you in Christ.

 Ephesians 4:25-29Speak Truth, Be Angry Without Sinning, Let No Corrupt Speech